luannaochoa/BBBKernelDriver-tutorial/README.md

 ##Partition The SD:
 ####Pre-reqs
 1. Have access to your SD through the VM

     1. Consider using a USB SD Card Reader

     2. Consider using a computer with an SD Reader

 2. Download gparted by running the command `sudo apt-get install gparted`

 ####Steps
 1. Insert your SD card

 2. Run `lsusb` in order to see that the application was picked.

 3. Fire up gparted by running `sudo gparted`

 4. Find your SD card in the drop-down box at the top right of GParted

 5. Right click on the partition and unmount it if it is mounted

 6. Then right click on the partition again and delete it

 7. Right click on the partition again and select new

 8. On the right select create a new partition

-9. Type the label `BOOT` and hit add
+9. Type the label `BOOT` and hit 'add'

 10. Complete these steps a second time around, but change the label to `RFS`

 12. Confirm that you've completed the afformentioned steps correctly

 ##Build The BeagleBoneBlack Kernel: